arvidkahl/CoffeeScript.kdlecture/README.md

 - `lectures`: An array of objects, each representing a `Lecture`

 ### Lecture level values
+#### General Information
 - `title`: The title of the Lecture.
 It is wise to enumerate the lectures here, e.g. 'Lecture 01: How to open a Text Editor'
 - `summary`: A short text to show in the in-Lecture overview bar, e.g. 'Common mistakes when using git'

+####Text
+- `codeHint`: This is a badly named text for the solution for the assignment.
+Use `markdown` here at your leisure.
+- `codeHintText`: This text should give the user a clue how to solve the assignment.
+Use `markdown` here.
+- `taskText`: The text containing instructions for finishing the assignment for this particular lecture.
+Again, `markdown` is supported.
+- `lectureText`: The actual text of the lecture.
+Any explaining should be done here. `markdown` is supported.

+#### Embedded Media
 - `embedType`: If a video should be embedded into the lecture, specify a type.
   - Currently supported: `"youtube"`
 - `videoUrl`: The URL that should be embedded.
 Make sure it is an embeddable URL.

+####Assignment-specific options
 - `expectedResults`: This is highly experimental.
 Specify a String or an Object (w.i.p.) to test against for automatic assignment checking.
   - TODO: implement ruleset-support, implement regex support.
 - `submitSuccess`: Message to show to the user when the submitted code was correct